aditya-67/devcon/README.md

 A simple DevCon app to display the schedule of events with details.

-I deployed the app on Netlify, below is the link
+I deployed the app on Netlify, https://devcon-demo.netlify.app/

 ### Functionalities